dlcastillop/starlight-ui-tweaks/docs/src/content/docs/docs/reference/types.md

 - `secondColumn` (`Column`, **required**): Configuration for the second footer column
 - `thirdColumn` (`Column`, **required**): Configuration for the third footer column
 - `fourthColumn` (`Column`, **required**): Configuration for the fourth footer column
+- `showSocialIcons` (`boolean`): If `true`, social icons will be displayed in the footer section and will not be shown in the navbar.
+Otherwise, they will be displayed in the navbar only.

 ## `Column`